 - I traveled to well over 100 plus different countries.
 I embraced cultures and societies I would never have the opportunity to embrace were it not for my time in uniform.
 And yup, during those travels, go back to point #2—it was epic times!

 - Life wasn’t all just one big party and shagging hot chicks.
 Sure, there were the “tough” times.
 Going into different combat zones always takes its toll however even then, some of the best times in my life existed.
 War is one funny thing….it makes you do stuff you would normally never do, speak in ways you would never speak, etc. War brings out the worst and best in people.
 Thinking about it, I wish everyone could experience war just once in their lifetime—for me, it was one of life’s greatest lessons in understanding who I really am.

-I took this past Veterans Day off from social media and tried to avoid people as much as possible (minus my speaking engagement for a local elementary school).
-It’s not that I want to remove myself from society on this day but rather, I really just feel awkward hearing people thank me for my service when in fact I really need to thank you the tax payer.
-It was, after all, your hard earned money that allowed me so many opportunities I will never be capable in repaying.
+I feel awkward hearing people thank me for my service when in fact I really need to thank you the taxpayer.
+It was, after all, your hard-earned money that allowed me so many opportunities I will never be capable of repaying.

 So for all you taxpayers out there, this Veteran thanks YOU!

 This article first appeared in The Havok Journal on November 17, 2015.